IcaliaLabs/guides/onboarding/README.md

 #### Friday

 On the last day of the onboarding it's more about sitting around with other team members, chat with them and get to know them.
 We care a lot for human relations and how the team members may work together, so it is nice if you know the developer next to you, not just because of its abilities.

+Some rituals that work are:

+* Refactor Friday and/or Tech talk
+* Have a pair programming session with someone on the team
+* Have a 1-on-1 hangout to talk about non work related stuff